11 Best Places in Florida to Visit – A Resident’s List

 The Villages bill themselves as “Florida’s Friendliest Hometown”.
 We believe it and have experienced it.
 You have over 130,000 residents who, for the most part, are committed to living the rest of their lives having fun and enjoying the gift of life.

-• The Villages are the fastest-growing community in Florida.
+The Villages are the fastest-growing community in Florida and the second fastest in the entire country.

 Just as an indicator of what Villagers are interested in, they just opened their 100th recreation center!
 We don’t want to bore you, but activities in the Villages include everything from crafting to polo at The Villages Polo Club.
 Each day the Villages Daily Sun publishes the activities scheduled for the day.
 That list is from 50-75 different scheduled events.